Accounting (advanced)

 Advanced accounting test: Pre-employment skills assessment to hire the best candidates

-Good accounting practices enable the management of your company to make better decisions based on accurate financial statements and projections.
+Good accounting practices enable your company’s management to make better decisions based on accurate financial statements and projections.
 It also affords your organization peace of mind knowing that all your bills, payments, and tax filings are taken care of and in good order.

-This accounting test assesses candidates’ ability to define basic terminologies and accounting concepts, to post figures in the correct accounts and on the correct side (Dr/Cr), to calculate accounting figures, and to manage accounting figures and financial records.
+This accounting test assesses candidates’ ability to define basic terminologies and accounting concepts, post figures in the correct accounts and on the correct side (Debit/Credit), calculate accounting figures, and manage accounting figures and financial records.
 It helps you identify candidates with strong skills who can take over or set up your company’s accounting practices.

 Candidates who perform well on this test can competently complete core accounting tasks such as double-entry bookkeeping, booking of inventory, depreciation, accruals, and prepayments.
 They can also manage accounts payable and accounts receivable, perform analysis of records, and prepare financial statements.